/ HIGH SCHOOL STAFF

 MR. CHRISTOPHER JACOBS

-Last year, I married my amazing wife Kaitlyn (who is also an HC grad).
-We are extremely excited to once again be a part of the Holland Christian community.
-Some of my personal hobbies aside from Spanish and history are playing music with my wife in our band and at our church Calvary CRC, kayaking, traveling, and building guitars.
+My amazing wife Kaitlyn (who is also an HC grad) and I are proud to once again be a part of the Holland Christian community.
+Some of my personal hobbies aside from Spanish and history are playing music with my wife at our church Ridge Point, kayaking, traveling, and building guitars.

-As a first year teacher, I’m humbled by the opportunity that I have to teach at Holland Christian.
+I’m personally humbled by the opportunity that I have to teach at Holland Christian.
 I am extremely excited to help students grow not only in knowledge, but in a deep, real, and authentic relationship with their Savior.
 Learning about history and government to me is primarily a means to figure out who we are as servants of Christ and as those charged with helping bring redemption to this world.
 It’s to those ends that I desire to focus students as well as my own life.

 MRS. KAREN JEFTS